Add iOS as a target platform from Android start

 Start developing iOS on macOS apps with Flutter

-Congratulations!
-Now that you have installed all prerequisites and the Flutter SDK, you should be able to start developing Flutter apps for iOS on macOS.
+#Congratulations.
+Having installed all prerequisites and the Flutter SDK, you can start developing Flutter apps for iOS on macOS.